COVID-19 and temporary early access to super

 Applied for early access to your super?

-COVID-19 early release of super program closes on 31 December 2020.
+COVID-19 early release of super program closed on 31 December 2020.
 Payments for applications submitted by 31 December will be made throughout January.

 There's generally no need to contact us.